|THE THREE PHASES OF CHRIST'S GATHERING (or "CHURCH")|

 The Early Church, What Was It?

 The Lord announced in Matthew 16:18-19 that He would "build" His ekklesia (gathering).
-Was this "gathering" ("Church") a gathering with a heavenly calling and blessing, a "one body" consisting of believers called by God without regard to national or covenant advantages?
+Was this "gathering" ("Church") a gathering with a heavenly calling and blessing, a "one body" consisting of believers called by God without regard to national or covenant status and advantage?
 Or was it a "kingdom church" with an earthly, millennial expectation?
 Consider the following:

 "This IS that which was spoken through the prophet Joel."

-The "times of refreshing" and "the restoring of all things, of which God has spoken by the mouth of his holy prophets" is an unmistakable reference to the many Old Testament prophecies concerning the spiritual restoration of Yahweh's precious Nation during the millennial kingdom by His Anointed King, and the conversion of Israel and Judah in that kingdom under the terms of the new covenant (Jer.
+The "times of refreshing" and "the restoring of all things, of which God has spoken by the mouth of his holy prophets" (Acts 3:19-21) is an unmistakable reference to the many Old Testament prophecies concerning the spiritual restoration of Yahweh's precious Nation during the millennial kingdom by His Anointed King, and the conversion of Israel and Judah in that kingdom under the terms of the new covenant (Jer.
 31:31).
+It has nothing to do with the 'church' of the mystery which is blessed "in heavenly places", not on the earth.
 That is why the disciples asked the very pertinent question, "Lord, will you at this time restore the kingdom to Israel?"
 (Acts 1:6) The Lord Jesus had called this "the regeneration" (Mat.
 19:28).

 The sending of Jesus Christ (Acts 3:20) refers to His coming to earth with power and great glory to restore Israel when He establishes His millennial kingdom.